:max_bytes(150000):strip_icc()/SPR-HOME-8-best-twin-mattresses-4150358-01-5fde45a5ce7f48cc88a6631119327f28.jpg)

 A favorite of our home tester, the Casper Original Mattress has a multi-zoned support system designed to align the spine and alleviate pressure points.
 The multi-layered construction features high-density foam at the base, while the perforated foam top layer encourages air circulation and helps prevent overheating.
 We love that the mattress's foam is certified by CertiPUR-US, a non-profit that ensures mattress and furniture foam has no mercury, lead, formaldehyde, phthalates, or ozone-depleting chemicals.

-While the price is about what you'd expect for a high-quality mattress, the Casper is on the expensive side of the twin mattress price spectrum.
+Busy households will be happy to know that the Casper is durable enough to handle wear and tear from even the most rambunctious pets and kids.
+We found it to be solidly constructed, with a durable enough cover to hold up to repeated wear.
+And while the price is about what you'd expect for a high-quality mattress, it's still on the more expensive side.
 Like many other foam options, it also requires a little patience, taking up to three days to expand before it's ready for use.
 However, the brand's fuss-free delivery and easy setup instructions make it worth the slight inconvenience.

 Price at time of publish: $805